virgileNeu/SMM/README.md

 ###Line-ups of Festivals / Concerts

 We need to find several website of festival in Switzerland.
-We will build a dataset of all festival since 1980, and try to get the line-up for each of them.
+We will build a dataset of all festival since 1980 *(Montreux Jazz, Verbier Festival, Paleo Festival, ...)*, and try to get the line-up for each of them.
 Of course, it will not be possible to get data for 36 years, as some festival just got created 10 or even 5 years ago.
-But we will try to get as much data as we can in order to perform analysis on genre and attendances of the festival.
+But we will try to get as much data as we can in order to perform analysis on genre and attendance of the festival.
 We will grab the line-up from official websites of festivals, and maybe other plateform, such as Facebook public events.

 ###Genres Analysis

 Once we have the line-up of the concerts and festival, we can link the name of the artist to genre of music.
 There is a lot of genre possible, we need to select "main genres" that we can link to the data.
-We will perform a "merge" of subgenres, i.e : Hard Techno and Hardstyle = Electronic Music.
-If we have the time, we will try to divide our analysis in subgenre, but we will maybe not have enough data to have a viable statistical basis.
+We will perform a "merge" of subgenres, *i.e : Hard Techno and Hardstyle = Electronic Music*.
+If we have the time, we will try to divide our analysis in subgenres, but we will maybe not have enough data to have a viable statistical basis.
 The goal is to be able to detect rise and fall of music genre in Switzerland across the years.

 We will mainly use a Wikipedia bot that will extract genre from artist name.
 The main challenge will be to try to get the genre of an artist if it does not have a Wikipedia biography.
+We might want to take a look on the Million Song dataset to extract missing information.

 ###Artists Analysis

 Using Wikipedia (and other biography pages), we can get the "profile" of an artiste.
 We can analyse its discography to observe genre change, and try to compare the popularity of an artist with the "trend" at that time in Swtizerland (hit parade, artist reputation).

-Using the list of artist, we can also perform an analysis of the "foreign" rate of music : Do Switzerland always invited foreign musicians ?
-Do we observe a rise of local artists in big festivals ?
-What is the success of swiss artists abroad ?
+Using the list of artist, we can also perform an analysis of the "foreign" rate of music : Has Switzerland always invited foreign musicians ?
+Do we observe a rise of local artists in big festivals ? <br>
+An other question being : What is the success of Swiss artists abroad ?

 ##Feasability and Risks

 We already know that some data exists for some location, for instance with the new Montreux Jazz Museum in Art Lab we have access to all the artists that performed in the Montreux Jazz Festival for the last 50 years.
 We should be able to scrap enough data to at least cover the Vaud canton.
 The risks are the lack of other data or the time it will take to scrap it all the from various festival and concert room websites.
-We will focus on the tools learned in the first labs, foc and homeworks using Python,numpy and Panda's dataframes, and using folium for interactive maps like in the third homework.
+We will focus on the tools learned in the first labs and homeworks using Python, numpy and Panda's dataframes, and maybe using folium for interactive maps like in the third homework.
-We also plan to use the Tweeter database or the Facebook API to grab some more data, tweets or comments on musical events to have more inputs in case we don't find as much information as required to have a precise and accurate representation.
+We also plan to use the Twitter database or the Facebook API to grab some more data, tweets or comments on musical events to have more inputs in case we don't find as much information as required to have a precise and accurate representation.
 We can also try to contact online tickets sellers (like ticketcorner or fnac) to see if they agree to give us some data.
 This would be a last attempt if we are desparatly in lack of data.
-The major goal is to obtain the a big set of data, and we will use all the tools we can to have it.
+The major goal is to obtain a big set of data, and we will use all the tools we can to have it.
 We will to merge the data from different website and plateform in a unique, comparable dataset on which we will perform our analysis.
 Data Scrapping and Vizualisations will be the two main aspect we will focus on during this project.

 ##Deliverables

-The project with be released with vizualisations using Folium or Javascript.
-We will create multiple interactive maps that will contain the following informations.
+The project with be released with vizualisations using Javascript Vizualisation libraries like Bokeh or D3JS.
+We will create multiple interactive maps that will contain the following information :

 ###Attendance Map
 The attendance map is a heat-map containing the medium attendance of concert place for each year.
 The idea is to display the evolution of genre and popularity of festivals in Switzerland (Montreux Jazz, Paléo, Frauenfeld..), as well as the evolution of concert places : number of public institutions per city, size, etc.